rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

     [root@localhost ~]# dnf list kernel
     ```

-3. Use the `dnf` program to check if there are any available updated Kernel packages.
+3. Use the `dnf` program to check for any updated Kernel packages available..
 Type:

     ```bash
     [root@localhost ~]# dnf check-update kernel